 The vocal of this traditional song was recorded at Berwick Church, with kind permission from Revd Peter Blee.
 I initially intended an unaccompanied version but couldn't resist a musical dress.

-It is difficult to tie songs to a particular area, but the reason for this choice is that it does have a Sussex history, with the earliest reference I've found being 1868.
+It is difficult to tie songs to a particular area, but it does have a Sussex history, with the earliest reference I've found being 1868, words noted 'from the lips of a girl who repeated it to me' by Latham in West Sussex.

 Tell Me Who